Skip to content

 Trust and Update Notes

-This guide was prepared on May 9, 2026 using IRS Topic 751, IRS Publication 15 for 2026, SSA contribution and benefit base data, IRS Form 8959 guidance, and IRS Schedule SE instructions.
+This guide was updated on June 25, 2026 using IRS Topic 751, IRS Publication 15 for 2026, SSA contribution and benefit base data, IRS Form 8959 guidance, and IRS Schedule SE instructions.
 The core $50,000 W-2 example assumes covered Social Security and Medicare wages, no wage-base issue, and no Additional Medicare Tax.
 Verify final payroll and tax return decisions against current IRS and SSA guidance.

 Frequently Asked Questions